dakiva/nogo/README.md

 ==========================
 For in memory support for existing resources that already encapsulate specific access-related details (such as ownership, etc), adapt your resource to the SecureResource interface and return an ACL.

-Most systems, however, will likely need to persist ACLs and thus will need to implement the SecureResourceRepositoryfor loading and returning SecureResources from a database.
+Most systems, however, will likely need to persist ACLs and thus will need to implement the SecureResourceRepository for loading and returning SecureResources from a database.
 Support for this is not here yet...For now, you will need to implement your own repository and provide an instance of the repository when constructing the AccessControlStrategy.

 Collaboration
 =============